Revised in October 2025

 DMF (Data management framework)

-There is support for every old file format which was supported by Dynamics AX before, and some new formats and SQL Server DB connection options are available, but there is still no support for modern data transfer file formats like JSON, Parquet, ARRF, Avro etc..
-Also as package options you can only use ZIP compression and there is no support for GZIP which is widely used for data transfer today.
+There is support for every old file format that was used by Dynamics AX before, and some new formats and SQL Server DB connection options are also available.
+But there is still no support for modern data transfer file formats like JSON, Parquet, Delta, ARRF, Avro, etc. Also, as package options, you can only use ZIP compression, and there is no support for GZIP, which is widely used for data transfer today.
 To transfer the data inside a file, CSV files are the recommended option.
 As you can see in the analysis below from luminousmen.com, a CSV file is quite an outdated file format and falls far behind on every aspect compared to modern data transfer file formats.
+Bulk data integration with modern formats is only possible today via the Azure Fabric (Synapse) links, which I will mention later.

 https://luminousmen.com/post/big-data-file-formats

-You can find example code (and logic apps) for data import and export using DMF in the Dynamics-AX-Integration GitHub page.
-However; If you expect a straightforward way of using these API commands to export or import your data, you will be disappointed..
-For example for importing a CSV file, you need to create a ZIP file package containing the file you want to import and add fixed Manifest and Header XML files in it,.. then place it in a temporary container DMF provides for you, import it using another action and then use an infinite loop for checking if the import is completed successfully or not, and then try to get the actual error checking various DMF actions to inform the user about the problem that occured..
+You can find example code (and logic apps) for DMF data import and export operations in the Dynamics-AX-Integration GitHub page.
+However, using these API commands and actions is not as straightforward as you expect.
+For example for importing a CSV file, you need to create a ZIP file package containing the file you want to import and add fixed Manifest and Header XML files in it, then place it in a temporary container DMF provides for you, import it using another action and then use an infinite loop for checking if the import is completed successfully or not using the get status action, and then try to get the actual error checking various DMF actions..

-There is currently no other direct file import or export method available, you need to zip it with those fixed Manifest and header files (which you also need to store in a fixed location) and setup workflows in the example code to import them.
-It would be very nice to have one straightforward option in the future though, that receives the data file as input and consolidated error and log messages as output..
+There is currently no other straightforward method for import and export available if you would like to use the DMF API calls, other than using the recurring integrations option instead.
+It would be very nice to have one straightforward option, though, that receives the data file as input and consolidated error and log messages as output..

-Another thing to mention is running import jobs in parallel; if you call two APIs in parallel importing into the same data entity, you get errors and problems with it, although it is possible to execute such action using async DMF API methods, or async processings in logic apps etc. Also the table you need to export should not have any locks on it, or you run into some nasty problems.
+Another thing to mention is running import jobs in parallel.
+If you make two (synchronous) API calls in parallel, importing into the same data entity, you get errors and problems.
+But it is possible to execute such an action using async DMF API methods instead, or async processing in logic apps.
+Also, the table you need to export should not have any SQL-level locks on it, or you run into some nasty problems.
+So exporting in a timeframe that users do not use the system is recommended.

 ADVANTAGES